 DOORS: giving children opportunities to respond to all of this; to do something creative as a means of expressing, applying and further developing their thoughts and convictions.
 In this they are learning to live by putting into action what they are coming to believe and value

 We provide WINDOWS throughout our curriculum.
-We will be having specific lessons with an awe and wonder focus with a variety of stimuli, including photos, videos, music current events and real-life stories.
+Many of our lessons have an awe and wonder focus with a variety of stimuli, including photos, videos, music current events and real-life stories.

-As a school we place high value on thinking skills.
-We use De Bono’s Thinking Hats, Tony Ryan’s Thinkers Keys and Philosophy 4 Children.
-These offer a variety of MIRRORS for the children to reflect on the world in different, deeper ways.
-It allows them to ask and discuss bigger questions and consider their own ideas and beliefs.
+There are a range of opportunities within our curriculum and school life that offer a variety of MIRRORS for the children to reflect on the world in different, deeper ways.
+We ensure that children are able to ask and discuss bigger questions and consider their own ideas and beliefs.
 Through high-quality RE lessons, children are consistently challenged to reflect on their learning about religion to help them learn from religion, regardless of whether they have a specific faith.

 Children at our school often identify DOORS for themselves.
 They may hear of a local issue or an international event and request to take action, through fund raising and raising awareness.
 We also work with the local community through litter picking, making posters for display in the village, local fundraising and other activities.
-We also take part in Comic Relief, Children in Need, and Operation: Christmas Child, as well as identifying other charities to support during the year.
+Children have the opportunity to become part of our social action group where they are encouraged to be courageous advocates of change.
+We also take part in Save the Children's Christmas Jumper day, regularly support our local foodbank and take part in The Salvation Army Christmas appeal as well as identifying other charities to support during the year.

 What is the Role of the School Community?

 All members of the school community have a responsibility for helping to nurture children’s spiritual development.

 Establishing and maintaining a partnership between pupils, parents and staff; recognising and respecting the faith background of the children and their families;